Flaky mincemeat tarts or mince pies filled with the most delicious mince pie filling I can imagine.

 This recipe for mince pies is actually easier to make than the traditional mincemeat pie recipes.
-You will need less ingredients and making the mince pie filling will be cheaper and quicker as well.
+You will need fewer ingredients and making the mince pie filling will be cheaper and quicker as well.

 But the results are still thoroughly delicious, you will not regret choosing this simpler recipe.